 Advanced Python Programming Language Course

 The Python II course in NCLab covers all important aspects of the Python programming language.
 Learners solve realistic programming tasks that include text operations, computer graphics, API design, file operations, image manipulation, data analysis, data visualization, and object-oriented programming.
-It assumes that learners have taken Python I or have equivalent working knowledge of basic Python programming concepts such as for-loops, variables and functions, conditions, Booleans, and lists.
+It assumes that learners have taken Visual Intro to Python or have equivalent working knowledge of basic Python programming concepts such as for-loops, variables and functions, conditions, Booleans, and lists.

 Python II has five units where students learn how to: